Every pet has its peculiarity, from the perching of birds and the purring of cats to tail-waggling in dogs.

 These foreign objects might accumulate in its digestive system and can be hard for your frog to digest, resulting in bloating.

-Some eventually get digested and are later filtered out of the body, where the body becomes deflated once again, while some block the digestive tracts causing serious inflation.
+Some are eventually digested and are later filtered out of the body, where the body becomes deflated once again.

 It calls for the use of medical help from veterinarians or through prescribed drugs.